aronCiucu/DCSTheWay/README.md

 Check if the server you are flying on has Player Exports turned on.
 If it doesn't, this won't work!
 ### Where is the app installed by default?
 TheWay files are installed in Windows at `C:\Users\USER\AppData\Local\Programs\theway`
+### How can I reset the module seat choice after I've ticked "Remember my choice"?
+Go to `C:\Users\USER\AppData\Roaming\theway` and delete the `config.json` file.
+Now the dialogs will appear again.
-### None of my isses are shown here
+### None of my issues are shown here
-Worry not, feel free to message me on Discord (Doge#4634) or the ED Forums thread and we'll have it sorted!
+Worry not, feel free to message me on Discord (Doge4634) or the ED Forums thread, and we'll have it sorted!

 ## Credits
 Special thanks to discord users: kukiric, Bepis, the88tench, okopanja, and the ED Forums users for their suggestions and help.